Hacienda San José (hotel)

 The hacienda suffered great damage after the 2007 Peru earthquake that hit the central Peruvian coast on August 15, 2007.
-The hotel chain Casa Andina purchased the property and conducted extensive renovations (which began in 2009).
 The hotel reopened for guests in 2012.

 History

 The first news about San José Manor House dates back to 1688 when Rosa Josepha de Muñatones y Aguado married Don Andrés Salazar.
 As a dowry, she brought into the marriage the Manor House, its church and farmland on the Chincha Valley.
 It was transformed into a sugar plantation that held 87 black slaves.
 Sugarcane yielded two of the sweetest and most valued products in those times: sugar and honey.

 In 1764, a new marriage strengthened the San José Manor House property: the daughter of Don Agustín de Salazar y Muñatones, Rosa Salazar Gaviño, married Don Fernando Carrillo de Albornoz y Bravo Lagunas.
 They bought San Regis Manor House, which had belonged to the Jesuits.
 The union of these properties was one of the richest in all of Chincha.
 Over 1,000 slaves worked the lands producing sugarcane and cotton.
 El Carmen village dates back to those times (1811), where many slaves used to hide, escaping from the extensive abuse they had on the plantations.